UTexas

 BIO 381.
 Advanced Plant Physiology.

 Concepts in the broad field of plant physiology.
 Includes aspects of plant growth, development, cell signaling, and stress responses that are very similar to these processes in animals, but will also illustrate unique aspects of plants that exemplify the diversity of life strategies on earth.
 Explores the critical skills needed to evaluate the current literature, data interpretation, and methods for solving key questions in the field.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Biology 381, 389 (Topic: Advanced Plant Physiology), and 389 (Topic 12).
+Only one of the following may be counted: Biology 381, 381P, 389 (Topic 12), Plant Biology 381P.
 Prerequisite: Graduate standing.

 BIO 381K.
-Ecology, Evolution, and Behavior: Physiology and Biophysics.
+Topics in Ecology, Evolution, and Behavior: Physiology and Biophysics.

 Lectures, conference discussion, and laboratory projects, depending on topic.
 Not all topics are offered every year.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser; additional prerequisites vary with the topic.